Top 5 Social Sustainability Examples You Need To Know

 Healthcare

 Ensuring that healthcare is accessible to all community members, regardless of their financial capabilities, is fundamental to promoting social sustainability.
-This type of service falls under the category of public goods because it benefits everyone in society, not just those who pay for it.
-Furthermore, by making essential services such as healthcare available to individuals who cannot purchase them on their own, we are providing an invaluable form of public service that will have lasting positive effects on our communities and generations beyond us.
+This is particularly crucial when addressing human rights concerns, such as access to essential medical care.
+Furthermore, by making essential services such as healthcare available to individuals who cannot purchase them on their own, we are providing an invaluable form of public service that will have lasting positive effects on our local communities and generations beyond us.

 Moreover, this service promotes a sense of community by allowing users to bolster connections.
-Recent research indicates that the use of ratings can significantly improve social aspects in healthcare - particularly organisational and design components which impact healing and the long-term sustainability of facilities.
+Recent research indicates that the use of ratings can significantly improve social aspects in healthcare - particularly organizational and design components which impact healing and the long-term social sustainability combined with design of facilities.
 Excitingly, these results point towards the promising potential for social capital growth.

 Education